Wildlife emergency checklist

 wildlife agency, or animal control officer for recommendations.

-Might a Wildlife Rehabilitator Rescue a Wild Animal?
+Wildlife Rehabilitator Rescue a Wild Animal?

 They would start by THINKING ABOUT SAFETY.
 They would